How the print system works

 Refunds for printing problems

 - Each student starts off the school year with a $25 credit to compensate for times when the printer jams, runs out of ink or toner, or crashes in the middle of the print job.
-If a student feels that the $25 credit has already been used for legitimate printer malfunctions, they may apply for a refund of a print job that failed to print because of a printer problem.
+If a student has exceeded $25 in bad plots, they may apply for a refund for failed jobs due to printer problems.
 Refunds are not given for jobs that are sized or rotated incorrectly, nor for problems with color, fonts, etc. Students must know how to use the software to send the job correctly.
 Students are encouraged to do a small test print if they are in doubt.
 If the School determines the refund is warranted, it will credit the account for the print.

 Refunds for unused printing account balance

-- If you are returning to the School next semester or school year, the balance in your account will roll over, so you will not lose the amount credited to your account if you don’t ask for a refund.
+- If you are returning to the School next semester or school year, the balance in your account will roll over, so you will not lose the amount credited to your account.

 - Graduating architecture students may request a refund of the unused printing account balance.